VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: More details of VLRS-Bench

 Table~\ref{tab:task_distribution} provides a detailed overview of our proposed VLRS-Bench, the first benchmark specifically designed to evaluate the advanced reasoning capabilities of Multimodal Large Language Models (MLLMs) in the remote sensing domain.
 The benchmark is meticulously structured into a three-level hierarchy (L-1, L-2, L-3) to comprehensively assess a wide spectrum of MLLMs abilities.

 A key feature of VLRS-Bench is its high linguistic complexity, which is directly linked to the reasoning complexity of the tasks.
-As shown in the \textquotedblleft Avg Q\textquotedblright (Average Question Words) column, the average question length consistently exceeds 130 words.
+As shown in the \textquotedblleft Avg Q\textquotedblright (Average Question Words) column, the average question length is 130.19 words overall and exceeds 120 words for every task.
 This deliberate design choice requires MLLMs to process and understand long, detailed contextual information, thereby testing their capacity for complex reasoning rather than simple pattern matching.
 For instance, tasks like Counterfactual Reasoning (CFR) and Mechanistic Interaction Reasoning (MIR) present intricate scenarios that demand a deep comprehension of the provided text to arrive at a correct conclusion.

 Furthermore, VLRS-Bench is uniquely designed to evaluate spatiotemporal reasoning through its multi-temporal questions.
 The \textquotedblleft Avg Img\textquotedblright and \textquotedblleft Max Img\textquotedblright columns highlight this characteristic.
 While foundational tasks like Causal Reasoning (CR) are based on single images, more advanced tasks, particularly in the Prediction category, leverage multi-temporal data.
 In our benchmark, this is exemplified by tasks such as Spatiotemporal Morphological Prediction (ST-M-PR) and Spatiotemporal Sequence Prediction (ST-SQ-PR), which require models to process up to 8 images (\textquotedblleft Max Img\textquotedblright).
 This feature compels MLLMs to not only understand individual scenes but also to reason about complex changes, trends, and future states over extended time periods, a critical capability for real-world remote sensing applications.